-Aug 15 (Reuters) - U.S. stock index futures rose in volatile trading on Thursday, as strong July retail sales data and Walmart's upbeat results eased some concerns about the economy slipping into recession, while mixed reports on the trade dispute kept investors on edge.
+Aug 15 (Reuters) - U.S. stocks rose in choppy trading on Thursday, as strong July retail sales data and Walmart's upbeat results eased some fears about the economy slipping into recession, but a slump in shares of network gear maker Cisco limited gains.

-The bounce in shares comes after the blue-chip Dow index posted its worst day this year, as recession fears gripped the market after the U.S. Treasury yield curve inverted for the first time in 12 years.
+The bounce on Wall Street comes a day after the blue-chip Dow index posted its worst day this year, as recession fears gripped the market following the inversion of the U.S. Treasury yield curve for the first time in 12 years.

-Sentiment got a boost after the Commerce Department said retail sales rose 0.7% in July, much higher than the expectations of a 0.3% rise, as consumers bought a range of goods even as they cut back on motor vehicle purchases.
+The Commerce Department said retail sales rose 0.7% in July, well above expectations of a 0.3% rise, as consumers bought a range of goods even as they cut back on motor vehicle purchases.

 "The July number shows that the weakest economic data that people keep pointing out to for a global slowdown is coming from outside the U.S. not inside the U.S.," said Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin.

-Trade worries have plagued financial markets for at least a year fuelling fears of recession, and traders have raised their bets on three rate cuts this year including one in September to sustain a decade-long bull market run on Wall Street.
+Trade worries have plagued financial markets for at least a year, fuelling fears of recession and prompting traders to raise their bets on three rate cuts this year, including one in September.